 Currently, I am working toward my Bachelor’s of English from York University.
-With the intention of getting my Masters in Library Sciences (hopefully from the University of Glasgow Strathclyde).
+To get my master’s in Library Sciences (hopefully from the University of Glasgow Strathclyde).

 This website is a new way for me to share that love.
-I can only hope that my reviews will aid me in my career as a librarian and help my fellow readers in finding a book that resonates with them.
+I can only hope that my reviews will aid me in my career as a librarian and help my fellow readers find a book that resonates with them.